Developers and Project Sponsors

 This Affidavit of Disclosure shall be transmitted to the Entertainment Commission by the transferor along with a copy of the disclosure notice provided to each transferee.

-Please send these PDF documents directly to Senior Inspector of the Entertainment Commission, Jordan Roberts at Jordan.Roberts@sfgov.org.
+Please send these PDF documents directly to Tony Savino, SF Entertainment Commission, firstname.lastname@example.org.